 Here's Our Gift to You

 If you're thinking of adding some of the more permanent technology items to your home, call us before you spend the money on anything.
-We can help you decide if your investment is worth it based on your location and style of your Scottsdale house.
+We can help you decide if your investment is worth it based on the location and style of your Scottsdale house.

 I have seen buyers get excited about digital thermostats and security doorbells and these are affordable upgrades.
 We will be selling our current home next year and will be saving these items for our next home, which might be our last (or second to last) home purchase.
 We plan on being there for a long time.